Tips for choosing a ski resort for beginners

 There is an excellent beginner area, accessed by three lifts (Patsy, Groove, and Powderbowl Express), which is a great place to spend the day.
 Once you have mastered the green runs, it’s time to progress on to the blue runs, such as the Olympic Downhill.

-Heavenly also boasts a world-class ski school, which will give any beginner the perfect start to their skiing and snowboarding career.
+Heavenly also boasts a world-class ski school.
+This will give any beginner the perfect start to their skiing and snowboarding career.

 Steamboat Springs, Colorado